2nd Infantry Division Artillery (United States)

 The 2nd Infantry Division Artillery (DIVARTY) or "Warrior Strike" is the Force Field Artillery Headquarters for the 2nd Infantry Division.
-The DIVARTY served with the division from 1917 to present, including combat service in World War I, World War II, and the Korean War.
+The DIVARTY has served with the division from 1917 to the present day, with combat service in World War I, World War II, and the Korean War.
 In addition to peacetime service with the division at Fort Lewis, Washington, Fort Benning, Georgia, and in Japan and Alaska, the DIVARTY spent 40 years in Korea.
 After seven years stationed at Joint Base Lewis–McChord, where the DIVARTY provided fire support coordination and mission command for the training and readiness of five field artillery battalions, the Army restationed the DIVARTY to Camp Humphreys on 16 September 2021.

 History

 World War I & Interwar

-2nd Infantry Division Artillery was constituted on 21 September 1917 in the Regular Army as Headquarters, 2d Field Artillery Brigade.
-It was partially organized in October 1917 at Governors Island, New York, and assigned to the 2d Division (later redesignated as the 2d Infantry Division); organization completed 1 January 1918 in France, consisting of the 12th, 15th and 17th Field Artillery regiments, and the 2nd Trench Mortar Battery.
-The Brigade was deployed to France during World War I in support of US and Allied Forces and fought in many key battles, to include: Aisne, Île de France, Aisne-Marne, Lorraine and Meuse-Argonne.
-For its actions the 2nd FA Brigade was awarded the French Croix de guerre with two Palms and the French Fourragère.
-After the war was over the brigade returned home to Fort Sam Houston, where it was disbanded on 7 October 1939.
+2nd Infantry Division Artillery was constituted on 21 September 1917 amidst World War 1 in the Regular Army as Headquarters, 2nd Field Artillery Brigade.
+It was partially organized in October 1917 at Governors Island, New York, and assigned to the 2nd Division (later redesignated as the 2nd Infantry Division).
+Its organization was completed on 1 January 1918 in France, consisting of the 12th, 15th and 17th Field Artillery regiments, and the 2nd Trench Mortar battery.
+In France, the brigade fought in many key battles, including at Aisne, Aisne-Marne, and Meuse-Argonne.
+For its actions, the brigade was awarded the Croix de guerre (with two palms) and the Fourragère.
+After the war was over, the brigade returned home to Fort Sam Houston, where it was disbanded on 7 October 1939.